 An online option is also available for this degree.
 The online program offers rolling admissions.

-School Counseling Degree Name: Counseling and Guidance: Counselor in Schools K–12
+School Counseling Degree Name: School Counseling: School Counseling K–12

-Bilingual School Counseling Degree Name: Counseling and Guidance: Bilingual School Counselor
+Bilingual School Counseling Degree Name: School Counseling: Bilingual School Counseling

 Academic Load: Full-time or part-time.
 Students have up to six years to complete the program.